-Support Spaces (copy, supply rooms, shared filing & storage cabinets):
+Support Spaces (copy, supply rooms, sharing filing & storage cabinets):

-Similar to other spaces on campus, please remember to follow occupancy limits as posted.
+Some support spaces are small and cramped, not accommodating the need for physical distancing if more than one individual is attempting to access the space.
+Only one person is allowed in the copy room at a time.
 Given that these are also high-touch areas, physical distancing and increased cleaning of these spaces is encouraged.